ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 ## Clone, build and run the application locally
 {: #cloneandbuildapp}

-In this section, you will use the starter app created in earlier section, clone it to your local machine, modify the code and then build/run it locally.
+In this section, you will use the starter app created in the earlier section, clone it to your local machine, modify the code and then build/run it locally.
 {: shortdesc}

 ### Clone the application